 Why did you choose to pursue a career as a designer?
 When did you realize you wanted to pursue this as a career?

-To create has been my passion ever since I was a little girl.
+Creating has been my passion ever since I was a little girl.
 I’d always play with clay and papier machè.
-I didn’t know it then but I always wanted to design, to create, and to turn my ideas into reality.
+I didn’t know it then, but I always wanted to design, create, and turn my ideas into reality.

 How does it make you feel to win this award?

-Words can’t describe, really.
+Words can’t describe it, really.
 Honored and ecstatic!
 I believe in Kaia so much, and the award just goes to show that my design can touch people, make people feel.
 That’s fascinating to me.

 What do you feel makes your work stand out, that drew the judges’ attention to it?